Agreeableness: Prosocial behaviour

-A central feature of agreeableness is its positive association with altruism and helping behaviour.
+Agreeableness is positively associated with altruism and helping behaviour.
 Across situations, people who are high in agreeableness are more likely to report an interest and involvement with helping others.
-Experiments have shown that most people are likely to help their own kin, and help when empathy has been aroused.
+Experiments have shown that most people are likely to help their own kin, and to help when empathy has been aroused.
 Agreeable people are likely to help even when these conditions are not present.
 In other words, agreeable people appear to be "traited for helping" and do not need any other motivations.

 While agreeable individuals are habitually likely to help others, disagreeable people may be more likely to cause harm.
 Researchers have found that low levels of agreeableness are associated with hostile thoughts and aggression in adolescents, as well as poor social adjustment.
 People low in agreeableness are also more likely to be prejudiced against stigmatized groups such as the overweight.

-When mental illness is present, low agreeableness may be associated with narcissistic and anti-social tendencies.
-In theory, individuals who are extremely high in agreeableness are at risk for problems of dependency.
-Empirical studies show that many more problems are associated with low agreeableness.

-However, high agreeableness does not always lead to prosocial behaviour, in a Milgram experiment conscientious and agreeable people, when forced by ill-intent authority, are more willing to administer high-intensity electric shocks to a victim, because conscientious and agreeable people are less capable of resistance.
+However, high agreeableness does not always lead to prosocial behaviour.
+In a Milgram experiment, conscientious and agreeable people, when advised by an ill-intending authority, are more willing to administer high-intensity electric shocks to a victim, because conscientious and agreeable people are less capable of resistance.

+Intelligence

+Agreeableness and its related traits have generally been assumed to be uncorrelated with cognitive abilities.
+In general, it does have the fewest and smallest connections with intelligence.
+However, large-scale meta-analyses have revealed that the aspects of agreeableness (i.e., compassion and politeness) have meaningful and opposite relations with cognitive abilities.
+For example, compassion correlates .26 with general mental ability whereas politeness correlates -.22 with general science knowledge.
+Facets of agreeableness also demonstrate some meaningful connections with various cognitive abilities (e.g., cooperation and processing speed correlate .20, modesty and ideational fluency correlate -.17).